awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-maintenancewindowtask-maintenancewindowruncommandparameters.md

 # AWS::SSM::MaintenanceWindowTask MaintenanceWindowRunCommandParameters<a name="aws-properties-ssm-maintenancewindowtask-maintenancewindowruncommandparameters"></a>

 The `MaintenanceWindowRunCommandParameters` property type specifies the parameters for a `RUN_COMMAND` task type for a maintenance window task in AWS Systems Manager\.
 This means that these parameters are the same as those for the `SendCommand` API call\.
-For more information about `SendCommand` parameters, see [SendCommand](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_SendCommand.html) in the *AWS Systems Manager API Reference*\.
+For more information, see [SendCommand](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_SendCommand.html) in the *AWS Systems Manager API Reference*\.

-For information about available parameters in SSM Command documents, you can view the content of the document itself in the Systems Manager console\.
-For information, see [Viewing SSM command document content](https://docs.aws.amazon.com/systems-manager/latest/userguide/viewing-ssm-document-content.html) in the *AWS Systems Manager User Guide*\.

  `MaintenanceWindowRunCommandParameters` is a property of the [TaskInvocationParameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ssm-maintenancewindowtask-taskinvocationparameters.html) property type\.